 Computer Use & Internet Access

 There are public computer stations located in the Reference area for the use of patrons over the age of 13.
-All are PC's running Windows 7 Professional; all have Internet access and printing capabilities.
-Microsoft Office Suite 2010 is installed.
+All are PC's running Windows 7 or Windows 10 Professional; all have Internet access and printing capabilities.
+Microsoft Office Suite 2016 is installed.
 You may sign into any available public computer using your Library Card.
 If you do not have a Library Card, you may request a Guest Pass at either the Reference or Circulation Desks.

-Adults only may use the computers in the Quiet Computer Room.
-Children ages 13 and under may use the computers in the Children's Department.
+Children ages 11 and under may use the computers in the Children's Department.

 Our Internet access is filtered per CIPA (Children's Internet Protection Act) requirements.
 Patrons who need to remove blocking may ask for assistance at the Circulation or reference Desks.